voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 }
 ```

 `detector.js` injects two functions using this technique, `detect` and `installToast`.
-These are known as... *injected scripts*.
+These are known as... **injected scripts**.

 The pattern of injected scripts is unofficial, but it became an ad-hoc standard by the community, based on the common case of needing to run scripts on the current page with full access to the `window` global and changes performed by other scripts.

-Let's focus on `installToast` first.
+I'll start with the `installToast` injected script.
 This function adds a `__VUE_DEVTOOLS_TOAST__(message, type)` method to the `window` object so that messages like "Remote Devtools Connected" can be shown.
 Its code is part of the `app-backend` package of the repo, under the [toast.js](https://github.com/vuejs/vue-devtools/blob/dev/packages/app-backend/src/toast.js) module.
 Seeing a reference to "backend" might seem odd at this point.
-Don't worry too much about it now, we're going to explain it later.ttt
+Don't worry too much about it now, we are going to explain it later.

 The main code of the `detector` content script, however, is contained on the `detect` function (see the source code [here](https://github.com/vuejs/vue-devtools/blob/933063fd06860464be4bfd8c83ba09d7fc2c753e/packages/shell-chrome/src/detector.js#L10-L51)).
 It polls the document for 10 seconds and checks for one of these possibilities: